Connect with others who understand.

 NRTK Mutations

 Another mutation that can occur in ovarian cancer is in the NRTK gene.
-Fortunately, there are two targeted drug therapies available to treat cancers with NRTK mutations: Rozlytrek (Entrectinib) and Vitrakvi (Larotrectinib).
-These two drugs are approved by the U.S. Food and Drug Administration (FDA) and can be prescribed by a gynecologic oncologist.
+Fortunately, there are targeted drug therapies available to treat cancers with NRTK mutations, including entrectinib (Rozlytrek) and larotrectinib (Vitrakvi).
+These drugs are approved by the U.S. Food and Drug Administration (FDA) and can be prescribed by a gynecologic oncologist.

 Microsatellite Instability

-Changes in microsatellite instability or mismatch repair genes can indicate a condition known as Lynch syndrome (hereditary nonpolyposis colorectal cancer).
-People with Lynch syndrome will probably have the same ovarian cancer outlook and treatment plans as those without these gene changes.
+Changes in MSI, MMR, or both, can indicate a condition known as Lynch syndrome (hereditary nonpolyposis colorectal cancer).
+People with Lynch syndrome will probably have the same ovarian cancer prognosis (outlook) and treatment plans as those without these gene changes.
 However, they are more likely to develop other cancers, such as colorectal, uterine, stomach, and liver cancer.

 Other genetic mutations found in ovarian cancer include: